-This program is offered at Clark State's Online location.
+This program is available at the Online location.

 The Insurance option at Clark State Community College provides a well-rounded education consisting of basic management courses with concentrated studies related to the insurance industry in claims handling, property loss adjusting, customer service, and claims software.
 The insurance courses prepare the students for the (Associate in Claims) AIC 30 and AIC 31 certification exams.
 The associate degree provides students not only with fundamental knowledge and skills for the insurance industry but also the skills needed to serve in management and supervisory capacities.